 Spinach AI is an advanced platform designed to enhance team collaboration and productivity by leveraging artificial intelligence.
-It automates meeting management, note-taking, action item tracking, and workflow optimization, allowing teams to focus on impactful work.
-Spinach AI supports various roles, including product managers, sales, engineering, marketing, HR, and more.
-Source
+It automates meeting management, note-taking, workflow optimization, and provides AI-powered insights to help teams focus on impactful work and reduce administrative burdens.
+[Source]

 Does Spinach AI offer an API?

-Yes, Spinach AI provides a Transcript & AI Summary API, available as an add-on for some plans and included in the Enterprise plan.
-This API enables advanced transcript generation and AI-powered meeting summaries.
-Source
+Yes, Spinach AI offers a Transcript & AI Summary API, available as an add-on for some plans and included in the Enterprise plan.
+This API enables advanced transcript generation and AI-powered summaries.
+[Source]

 What integrations does Spinach AI support?